-When your garage is attached to the rest of your home, making a decision about roofing material is easy.
+When your garage is attached to the rest of your home, deciding on roofing material is easy.
 But what if your garage is detached?
 While you still have the option of using the same roofing material as that on the rest of your home, matching the material isn't your only (or necessarily the best) choice.
 Learn the pros and cons of various ways you can roof your garage to determine the best fit.

 Best Roof for Curb Appeal